Phoresis: Examples

-Dung and carrion are ephemeral habitats that are frequently visited by beetles (dung beetles, burying beetles).
+Dung and carrion are ephemeral habitats that are frequently visited by beetles (such as dung beetles and burying beetles).
 Phoretic nematodes (Rhabditoides) and mites (e.g. genera Macrocheles, Poecilochirus, Uroobovella) use the beetles to reach these rich resources, where they themselves reproduce.

-The pseudoscorpion Cordylochernes scorpioides is frequently found riding harlequin beetles (Acrocinus longimanus).
+The pseudoscorpion Cordylochernes scorpioides often "hitchikes" on harlequin beetles (Acrocinus longimanus).
 Initially, there were a number of alternate hypothesis for why the pseudoscorpions were found on the beetles: by accident, to forage for mites inhabiting the beetle, or as an obligate parasite.
 Evidence suggested, however, that the pseudoscorpions were using beetles to travel from tree to tree, where they preyed upon other beetle larvae.

 If their host dies, lice can opportunistically use phoresis to hitch a ride on a fly, and attempt to find a new host.

 The largest mammalian example of phoresis is human beings directly riding on horses or other animals, or using them to pull vehicles with humans in them.